-Growing either variety in the home garden is not difficult so why not grow a little of both.
+Growing Parsley in the home garden is not difficult so why not grow a little of each of the varieties available .

 - Choose the right position for you chosen variety.